 NEAT is a significant and overlooked component of energy expenditure

-In our post about cardio, we reviewed the Calories in Calories out (CICO) equation:
+In my post about cardio, we reviewed the Calories in Calories out (CICO) equation:

 Calories in= Calories out (CO)